lightning/bolts/07-routing-gossip.md

 Additional fields beyond `addresses` may also be added in the future—with optional padding within `addresses`, if they require certain alignment.

+### `node_annoucement` for private channels

+while other routing messages (`announcement_signatures`, `channel_announcement` and `channel_update` ) are
+for announcing public channels, `node_announcement` can be used for communication between private channels.

+This is useful when a peer wants to accept incoming connection only for a reconnection from the same peer.
+And they want to tell other peer about `addresses` for the reconnection.

+NOTE: In this case, since `announcement_signatures` is not exchanged, another peer cannot advertise the channel.

 ### Security Considerations for Node Aliases

 Node aliases are user-defined and provide a potential avenue for injection